infosourav28/movieticketbookingapp/README.md

 "MAIN_SRC = main.cpp"

 Change it to your .cpp file as per your application from where you want to call Library APIs (for example: myapp.cpp).
-You should contain your main function.
+It should contain your main function.
 ```make
 MAIN_SRC = myapp.cpp
 ```